 The City reserves the right, as the needs of the City dictate, to certify as many employees as it sees fit and also reserves the right to determine from what departments and classifications these employees are selected.

-The parties agree that this is special compensation and shall be reported as such to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(4).
+The parties agree that special compensation shall be reported to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571 (a)(4).